nan3037/StoraTAG/StoraTAG-main/README.md

 # StoraTAG
+# Team Members
+Nandini, Jayant, Aryan, Maiv, Ereena

+# About the Project
+The project helps reduce wastage of food and increase the mobility and management over food.
+It is basically for supervision of food in granaries or cold storage to prevent damage and have easy access over food information(details like harvest day, possible expiration, cost price, possible selling price).
+For small grainery owners it can save a lot of money as sometimes product brought for more is sold for cheaper due to mismanagement.
+A remote website with all the information of stock can help in seamless trade and save resources.

+The goal of the project was to create a mass food storage system that could be used to remotely monitor and manage food granaries or cold storage.
+StoraTAG is an RFID-enabled mass storage system that helps reduce food waste and improve food mobility and management by allowing us to trace the lifecycle of a sack from the time it enters the storage unit until it exits.
+It also uses a UID system (Unique Identification System) to distinguish sacks from one another and stores their related data in a database, making it simple for the user to track the status of the sacks from our StoraTAG website.

+## Advantages

+- Assists in real-time monitoring of product availability.
+- Helps in tracking the exact location of food products.
+- Includes minimizing food waste and improving food mobility and management.
+- Helps in inefficient cost and fuel consumption management.
+It can save a lot of money for small granary owners because goods brought in at a higher price are sometimes sold for a lower price owing to poor management.
+- A remote website with all stock information can aid in seamless commerce and resource conservation.

+## Physical Schematic

 The goal of the project was to create a mass food storage system that could be used to remotely monitor and manage food granaries or cold storage.
 StoraTAG is an RFID-enabled mass storage system that helps reduce food waste and improve food mobility and management by allowing us to trace the lifecycle of a sack from the time it enters the storage unit until it exits.
 It also uses a UID system (Unique Identification System) to distinguish sacks from one another and stores their related data in a database, making it simple for the user to track the status of the sacks from our StoraTAG website.

 The following are some of the advantages of employing this system: